SeisSCOPED/HPS-book/CONTRIBUTING.md

     git push origin name-of-your-bugfix-or-feature
     ```

-1. Open a pull request through the GitHub website: https://github.com/geo-smart/use_case_template
+6. Open a pull request through the GitHub website: https://github.com/geo-smart/use_case_template

+__Note__
+If uploading notebooks, make sure to reset th kernels.
+Edit the notebooks in JSON files.